Jamesbarford/webpack-react-typescript-sandbox/README.md

 - `npm build:analyse`, a bit of hack slash implementation but could be useful to view the size of the dependancies and dev code written.
 - `npm run test` runs jest.
-- `npm run test:watch` runst jest in watch mode and will watch files for changes re-running tests.
+- `npm run test:watch` runs jest in watch mode and will watch files for changes re-running tests.

 # Modes: Development | Production 🖥 🎪
 ## Development 🖥